interlay/interlay.github.io/docs/relayer/guide.md

 ### 2. Start the Bitcoin testnet node

+?> Synchronizing the BTC testnet takes about 30 GB of storage and takes a couple of hours depending on your internet connection.

 The Relayer requires a Bitcoin node with only part of the data.
 You can start Bitcoin with the following [optimizations](https://bitcoin.org/en/full-node#what-is-a-full-node):

 ```sh